oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

   * `bits`: REQUIRED.
 Unsigned int (Major Type 0) that contains the number of bits per Referenced Token in the Status List.
 The allowed values for `bits` are 1, 2, 4 and 8.
   * `lst`: REQUIRED.
 Byte string (Major Type 2) that contains the Status List as specified in [](#status-list-json).

-The following example illustrates the CBOR representation of the Status List:
+The following example illustrates the CBOR representation of the Status List in Hex:

 ~~~~~~~~~~
 {::include ./examples/status_list_encoding_cbor}
 ~~~~~~~~~~

-The following is the CBOR diagnostic output of the example above:
+The following is the CBOR Annotated Hex output of the example above:

 ~~~~~~~~~~
 {::include ./examples/status_list_encoding_cbor_diag}